benparker7/SDEV-140-Final-Project-05-19-/README.md

 # SDEV-140-Final-Project-05-22-
 The source code for my final project for my class.
-It was created in Python with the tkinter framework.
+It was created in Python using the tkinter framework.

 This is the log-in screen for use at Albuquerque Associates: Attorneys at Law®.